-- 7.6.3.1.2 Any sign located on a building: - that is affixed to the underneath of a verandah must provide at least 2.5 metres clearance directly above the footpath or ground level - must be displayed only on plain wall surfaces - · must not obscure windows or architectural features - must not project above the parapet level, or the highest part of that part of the building to which the sign is attached.
-This part of the standard does not apply to temporary signs - must not project above the verandah level or the shopfront facia.
-This part of the standard does not apply to temporary signs provided for under standard 7.6.3.1.7. - must not be more than a maximum area of 5m2 - may project up to a maximum of 1 metre from the elevation of the building on which the sign is located - 7.6.3.1.3 In addition to 7.6.3.1.2, no sign shall be for the purpose of third party advertising. - 7.6.3.1.4 For any free-standing sign or any sign located on a structure (except Note: Neighbourhood Neighbourhood Centres):
+- 7.6.3.4.2 Any sign located on a building: - that is affixed to the underneath of a verandah must provide at least 2.5 metres clearance directly above the footpath or ground level - must be displayed only on plain wall surfaces - must not obscure windows or architectural features - must not project above the parapet level, or the highest part of that part of the building to which the sign is attached.
+This part of the standard does not apply to temporary signs provided for under Standard 7.6.3.1.7 - must not project above the verandah level or the shopfront facia.
+This part of the standard does not apply to temporary signs provided for under standard 7.6.3.1.7. - must not be more than a maximum area of $5m^2$ - may project up to a maximum of 1 metre from the elevation of the building on which the sign is located - that faces a state highway where the speed limit is greater than 50km must not display more than eight words or 40 characters. - 7.6.3.4.3 In addition to 7.6.3.1.2, no sign shall be for the purpose of third party advertising. - 7.6.3.4.4For any free-standing sign or any sign located on a structure (except Neighbourhood Centres): - the maximum area is $5m^2$ - the maximum height is 6m - only one sign is permitted on any site frontage